POSTS

 because we want the container to be able to move between nodes.
 We must

-create a PersistentVolumeClaim
+create a PersistentVolumeClaim referencing our StorageClass, and have the

-definition reference it using a volume
+Pod definition reference it using a volume, and mount that volume to the

-PostgreSQL data directory of the container, /var/lib/postgresql/data
+PostgreSQL data directory of the container, /var/lib/postgresql/data.
+Since

-we have used the high-availability StorageClass
+we have used the high-availability StorageClass, the data will be available

 on at least 3 of the nodes.
 The container can run on any of these.

-We’ll also want a Service
+We’ll also want a Service which will allow other containers

 to communicate with the PostgreSQL container.